 Unless you have cash reserves or additional borrowing capacity, you may quickly be unable to pay your creditors when they are due.
 This is one of the reasons that small hospitality and retail businesses come and go so quickly.
 They can be started with minimal capital and funded by the negative working capital.
 But they are vulnerable to any sudden change in circumstances and can quickly run out of cash.

 Remember that ‘I’ stands for Indicator.
 It’s a sign that things are going OK or not so OK.
 On its own it doesn’t tell the whole picture but it gives you a good glimpse, very quickly, and that’s why it’s useful.
 Monitor the trends and use it for an early warning sign of trouble to come.

-If you want to have a go at KPIs have a look at some of the default KPIs available in Calxa.
+If you want to have a go at KPIs have a look at our Financial KPIs for Business – A Calxa Guide.